University of Staffordshire

 Clinical

-Applicants must have a minimum of one year full-time equivalent (FTE) applied experience relevant to clinical psychology.
-This may include relevant research experience.
+All applicants must have a minimum of one year full-time equivalent (FTE) paid applied experience relevant to clinical psychology.
+Relevant voluntary experience will be considered but secondary to paid employment.

 References / Suitability Statements

-- You must provide two supportive references/suitability statements: one academic and one clinical.
+Your application must include two satisfactory Suitability Statements : one academic and one clinical.

-- References/suitability statements will be checked as part of our screening process.
+Suitability statements will be checked as part of our shortlisting process.

 Academic Suitability Statement